mehrdadeahady/Utility/README.md

 #### **2. BypassCorsService (Node.js, REST)**
 Located at: `MicroserviceModules/BypassCorsService/`
 Implements a CORS‑bypass proxy with logging and reporting.

+#### **3. SignalService (.NET 10 multi-protocol)**
+Located at: `MicroserviceModules/SignalService/`
+It implements the Job Queue Service and can communicate via Web API, gRPC, SignalR, and Service Bus.

 🧩 Adding a New Microservice Module